SYKwong/RFID-Attendance/README.md

 **Raspberry Pi**
 - We used Raspbian, but any Linux distro that is fully compatible with Raspberry Pi should work
-- Download and follow the instruction for [NOOBS/Raspbian](https://www.raspberrypi.org/downloads/), or other fully compatible Linux distros of your choice
+- Download and follow the instruction for [NOOBS/Raspbian](https://www.raspberrypi.org/downloads/), or other fully compatible Linux distros of your choice(Pathing needs to be changed accordingly)
 - Install the required modules using
     ```
     pip3 install gspread